Wednesday, December 31, 2025

 “That’s short notice.”

 “Done.”
 Theodore put out his hand to shake.
-Taum Lee put forward a scared fist; fist bump, so be it.
+Taum Lee put forward a scarred fist; fist bump, so be it.

-The touchdown was smooth, the 747 glided to a painfully slow approach to the air terminal.
-Damascus was hot, sticky, running in the high 90’s with 85% humidity, late spring early summer was the worse time to be in Syria with the rain and stifling heat.
+The touchdown was smooth, and the 747 glided to a painfully slow approach to the air terminal.
+Damascus was hot, sticky, running in the high 90s with 85% humidity, late spring, early summer was the worst time to be in Syria, with the rain and stifling heat.

 “Five minutes.”
 His chauffeur said with a heavy accent.